![]() |

 25 January: Image of the new softcover edition of Steinitz in London substituted for the original on the side panel of several pages.

-23 January: We have added a page with further information about the editing and contents of our UltraCorr2023 database.
+23 January: We added a page with further information about the editing and contents of our UltraCorr2023 database.

 20 January: The softcover corrected edition of Tim Harding's book Steinitz in London is now on sale from the publisher, McFarland, and in a few weeks should become more generally available from retailers.